What You Won't Do For Love

 - David Suzuki

-A poem in the film, written by David himself as a 13 year old in 1949.
+A poem in the play, written by David himself as a 13 year old in 1949.

 I Wandered Lonely as a Cloud